Aaklit-LearnItAll/TennisScoreWatchOS/README.md

 ## Notes

-- This app requires a Mac and Xcode to install (Apple Watch apps cannot be installed directly without Xcode)
+- This app requires a Mac and Xcode to install
-- The free Apple Developer account allows installation on your personal devices
 - The app will remain on your watch until you manually delete it
-- No App Store distribution is included in this version